New York Fashion Week Opens With Call To Vote From Jill Biden - UrduPoint

 New York Fashion Week Opens With Call To Vote From Jill Biden

-Biden was joined by a number of high-profile US fashion designers, including Thom Browne, Michael Kors and Tory Burch, in front of a crowd of roughly one thousand fashion industry insiders.
+Biden was joined by several high-profile US fashion designers, including Thom Browne, Michael Kors and Tory Burch, in front of a crowd of roughly one thousand industry insiders.

-However, the surprise presence of the Democratic first lady -- whose appearance had not been announced -- sent a clear message.
+However, several of the participating designers have created accessories for the campaign of Democratic candidate Kamala Harris.
+And the presence of the Democratic first lady -- whose appearance had not been announced -- sent a clear message.

 - 'Freedoms' -